-- New Black Start Unit Monthly Estimated Revenue Requirement = Black Start Unit owner's revenue requirement estimate at the time the unit enters Black Start Service until PJM's acceptance. - o PJM Black Start DA Operating Reserve Credit = Day-Ahead Operating Reserve credits associated with scheduling and/or testing Black Start Units - o PJM Black Start BAL Operating Reserve Credit = Balancing Operating Reserve credits associated with scheduling and/or testing of Black Start Units - Transmission Customer's Monthly Non-Zone Transmission use = sum of daily Network Service Peak Load contributions in zone(s) that have no black start revenue requirement + (daily average Point-to-Point energy reserve where the point of delivery is within a given PJM zone (adjusted for PJM curtailments) / 24) - o PJM Total Monthly Transmission Use = sum of all Transmission Customers' monthly zone transmission use + non-zone transmission use
+- New Black Start Unit Monthly Estimated Revenue Requirement = Black Start Unit owner's revenue requirement estimate at the time the unit enters Black Start Service until PJM's acceptance. - PJM Black Start DA Operating Reserve Credit = Day-Ahead Operating Reserve credits associated with scheduling and/or testing Black Start Units - PJM Black Start BAL Operating Reserve Credit = Balancing Operating Reserve credits associated with scheduling and/or testing of Black Start Units - Transmission Customer's Monthly Non-Zone Transmission use = sum of daily Network Service Peak Load contributions in zone(s) that have no black start revenue requirement + (daily average Point-to-Point energy reserve where the point of delivery is within a given PJM zone (adjusted for PJM curtailments) / 24) - PJM Total Monthly Transmission Use = sum of all Transmission Customers' monthly zone transmission use + non-zone transmission use

-Section 8: Energy Storage Resource Charging Energy
+Section 8: Open Loop Hybrid & Energy Storage Resource Charging Energy

-Welcome to the Energy Storage Resource Charging Energy section of the PJM Manual for Manual for Open Access Transmission Tariff Accounting.
+Welcome to the Open-Loop Hybrid & Energy Storage Resource Charging Energy section of the PJM Manual for Manual for Open Access Transmission Tariff Accounting.
 In this section, you will find the following information:

-• A description of the accounting procedures for Energy Storage Resource Charging Energy.
+• A description of the accounting procedures for Open-Loop Hybrid Resource & Energy Storage Resource Charging Energy.

-8.1 Overview of Energy Storage Resource Charging Energy
+8.1 Overview of Charging Energy

-An Energy Storage Resource is a resource capable of receiving electric energy from the grid and storing it for later injection to the grid that participates in the PJM Energy, Capacity and/or Ancillary Services markets as a Market Participant.
+An Energy Storage Resource or Open-Loop Hybrid Resoure is a resource capable of receiving electric energy from the grid and storing it for later injection to the grid that participates in the PJM Energy, Capacity and/or Ancillary Services markets as a Market Participant.
 Examples of Energy Storage Resource technologies include but are not limited to pumped storage hydroelectric plants, batteries, and flywheels.
+A hybrid resource is composed of one generation component and one storage component behind the same Point of Interconnection operating as a single integrated resource; an Open-Loop Hybrid is a hybrid resource that is physically and contractually capable of charging its storage component from the grid.

-Charging energy that is purchased for storing in an Energy Storage Resource for later resale is always billed at the applicable Locational Marginal Price.
+Charging energy that is purchased for storing in an Energy Storage Resource or Open-Loop Hybrid Resource for later resale is always billed at the applicable Locational Marginal Price.
 However, different categories of charging energy accrue different sets of charges according to use.
 These categories are summarized as follows (formal definitions are in the PJM Tariff):